3rd-Stage-ACP-SUE-ABH/Java-Rasterizer/README.md

 * ~All~ testing done with a .PPM file.
 * Renderer has functions to draw lines, triangles, and set single pixels.
 * Renderer has depth testing.
-* .Renderer displays to window.
+* Renderer displays to window.
 * Renderer has model loader.
 * Renderer can load textures and interpolate texture coordinates.
 * Window can display rendering output in real time